epfl-ada/ada-2024-project-panada/README.md

 - Which categories led YouTube's professionalization, and how did professional practices spread?

-- How has community management evolved from casual interaction to professional engagement strategies?
+- How can we help content creators to evolve their community management evolved from casual interaction to professional engagement strategies?

 In the Milestone 2, we had 5 research questions but we decided to remove one of them since it was highly correlated to another research question we already had.